— On what positioning is actually for

 I'm a fractional CMO when the work calls for embedded leadership.
 I'm a strategist when it calls for clarity.
 I'm an AI builder when it calls for speed.
 The unifying thread: I don't hand off a deck and leave.
 The work has to be in market.

 The motto on this site — Esse Quam Videri — is from my family crest.
-It means to be and not to seem.
+It means to be, rather than to seem.
 It's the north star I work by.

 I take a small number of engagements at a time.
 Tell me what you're trying to build and I'll tell you whether I'm the right person for it.